Chinese hyperinflation

-The Chinese hyperinflation was the extreme inflation that emerged in China during the late 1930s, extended to Taiwan after the Japanese surrender in 1945, and concluded in the early 1950s.
+The Chinese hyperinflation was the phenomenon of extreme inflation that emerged in China during the late 1930s, extended to Taiwan after the Japanese surrender in 1945, and concluded in the early 1950s.

-After a significant speculative outflow of China's physical silver to the United States of America due to the Roosevelt administration's Silver Purchase Act of 1934 resulted in insufficient silver reserves relative to notes issued, in the 1935 currency reform, the Nationalist government of China abandoned the traditional silver standard and introduced its own paper currency, the Chinese National Currency (CNC).
+After a significant speculative outflow of China's physical silver to the United States of America due to the Roosevelt administration's Silver Purchase Act of 1934 resulted in insufficient silver reserves relative to notes issued, the Nationalist government abandoned the traditional silver standard and introduced its own paper currency, the Chinese National Currency (CNC), in the 1935 currency reform.
 However, this currency was issued without sufficient credit or reserve backing.
 The Nationalist government's reliance on deficit spending led to unchecked monetary expansion, resulting in rapid currency depreciation.
-This situation was aggravated by the financial burden of the Second Sino-Japanese War and the subsequent Chinese Civil War.
-To control the price hike, the government tried to introduce a new currency, namely the Chinese gold yuan (GY) in 1948, along with price and wage controls, which proved infeasible due to extensive corruption and administrative failures.
+This situation was aggravated by the financial burden of the Second Sino-Japanese War and the subsequent phase of the Chinese Civil War.
+To control the price hike, the government attempted to introduce a new currency, namely the Chinese gold yuan (GY) in 1948, along with price and wage controls.
+Ultimately, they proved infeasible due to extensive corruption and administrative failures.

-The hyperinflation eroded popular support for Nationalists across China, contributing to the collapse of the Republic of China on Mainland.
-In contrast, the Communists' ability to control it, aided their rise to power on Mainland China.
-On Taiwan, the Nationalists eventually restored financial stability using the Chinese gold they took to the island during their retreat from the mainland and American financial support.
+The hyperinflation eroded popular support for the Nationalists across China, contributing to the collapse of the Republic of China on the Mainland.
+In contrast, the Communists' more prudent economic control aided their rise to power.
+In Taiwan, the Nationalists eventually restored financial stability using the Chinese gold taken to the island during their retreat from the mainland, as well as owing to American financial support.